-Avoid high-calorie sports drinks and packaged, processed snacks, likes chips or cookies.
+Limit high-calorie sports drinks and packaged, processed snacks, likes chips or cookies.
 Include a glass of water with your snack instead of a sweetened beverage.

 If you have diabetes, you may need to pay attention to the number of carbohydrates in your snacks, as well.